SABRE (rocket engine)

-SABRE (Synergetic Air Breathing Rocket Engine) is a concept under development by Reaction Engines Limited for a hypersonic precooled hybrid air-breathing rocket engine.
-The engine is being designed to achieve single-stage-to-orbit capability, propelling the proposed Skylon spaceplane to low Earth orbit.
-SABRE is an evolution of Alan Bond's series of LACE-like designs that started in the early/mid-1980s for the HOTOL project.
+SABRE (Synergetic Air Breathing Rocket Engine) was a concept under development by Reaction Engines Limited for a hypersonic precooled hybrid air-breathing rocket engine.
+The engine was designed to achieve single-stage-to-orbit capability, propelling the proposed Skylon spaceplane to low Earth orbit.
+SABRE was an evolution of Alan Bond's series of LACE-like designs that started in the early/mid-1980s for the HOTOL project.
+Reaction Engines went into bankruptcy in 2024 before completing the project.

-The design comprises a single combined cycle rocket engine with two modes of operation.
-The air-breathing mode combines a turbo-compressor with a lightweight air precooler positioned just behind the inlet cone.
-At high speeds this precooler cools the hot, ram-compressed air, which would otherwise reach a temperature that the engine could not withstand, leading to a very high pressure ratio within the engine.
-The compressed air is subsequently fed into the rocket combustion chamber where it is ignited along with stored liquid hydrogen.
-The high pressure ratio allows the engine to provide high thrust at very high speeds and altitudes.
-The low temperature of the air permits light alloy construction to be employed and allow a very lightweight engine—essential for reaching orbit.
-In addition, unlike the LACE concept, SABRE's precooler does not liquefy the air, letting it run more efficiently.
+The design comprised a single combined cycle rocket engine with two modes of operation.
+The air-breathing mode combined a turbo-compressor with a lightweight air precooler positioned just behind the inlet cone.
+At high speeds this precooler would cool the hot, ram-compressed air, which would otherwise reach a temperature that the engine could not withstand, leading to a very high pressure ratio within the engine.
+The compressed air would subsequently be fed into the rocket combustion chamber where it would be ignited along with stored liquid hydrogen.
+The high pressure ratio would allow the engine to provide high thrust at very high speeds and altitudes.
+The low temperature of the air would permit light alloy construction to be employed and this allow a very lightweight engine—essential for reaching orbit.
+In addition, unlike the LACE concept, SABRE's precooler would not liquefy the air, thus letting it run more efficiently.